-Keeping your RV clean is important.
-When the square footage of your living space is much smaller than an apartment it’s bound to get dirty much quicker.
-Dishes need to be washed within a day, the bathroom area should be kept tidy and folding tables need to be wiped off regularly.
-But even still, bacteria and dirt build up in RVs fast.
-Make sure you don’t miss these five spots the next time you’re cleaning your rig – we use them almost all the time.
+When the square footage of your living space is much smaller than an apartment or sticks-and-bricks house, it’s bound to get dirty much faster.
+Dishes need to be washed within a day, the bathroom area should be kept tidy, and tables need to be wiped off regularly.

 1. The steering wheel

-Unless you don’t drive often, your steering wheel constantly has hands all over it.
-This becomes a breeding ground for bacteria, dirt and germs.
+Your steering wheel has hands all over it constantly.
+This becomes a breeding ground for bacteria, dirt, and germs.
 It’s worth wiping off at least once a day to keep it nice and clean.

 2. RV latch/door handles

-These handles are easy to forget but after opening & closing your door throughout the day they collect dirt a lot faster than you might think.
-Wiping them thoroughly at least 2-3 times a week is the best way to ensure they stay clean.
+These handles are easy to forget but after opening & closing your door throughout the day, they collect dirt a lot faster than you might think.
+Wiping them thoroughly at least 2 or 3 times a week is the best way to ensure they will stay clean.

 3. Your laptop